pcrockett/personal-vps/README.md

 ## Personal VPS

 Configuration for my cloud virtual private server running Ubuntu 22.04.
-Based on [IBHC](https://github.com/pcrockett/ibhc).
+This is an example of [Idempotent Bash Host Configuration (IBHC)](https://github.com/pcrockett/ibhc).
 This repository assumes three things:

 1. You've cloned this repository on a local Linux workstation
     * _I call this the "controller," analogous to [Ansible][ansible]'s "control node" concept._